 A. A counselor in the Counseling and Advising Center can help you begin to make these decision and suggest good courses to take.
-You can also make an appointment with our career counselor to help you identify your career interest areas and assist with transfer information.
+You can also make an appointment with our Career Services and Transfer Coordinator to help you identify your career interest areas and assist with transfer information.

 Q. What do I do if I want to drop a class?

-A. First, you should talk to your teacher.
-For additional help, you can talk to a counselor to consider your alternative like tutoring.
+A. First, you should talk to your instructor.
+For additional help, you can talk to a counselor to consider alternatives like tutoring.
 Also, a counselor can help you access support available to prevent future drops.
 You can drop a class online thru your MyMCC registration button.
 Make sure you are aware of the reimbursement dates and deadlines as well as financial aid implications before you drop a class!